-DMA 070, and MAT 070
+DMA 050, DMA 060, and DMA 070

-This course provides a conceptual study of the manipulation of radicals and the application of radical equations to real-world problems.
-Topics include simplifying and performing operations with radical expressions and rational exponents, solving equations, and determining the reasonableness of an answer.
+This course provides a study of problems involving algebraic representations of the manipulation of radical expressions and the application of radical equations.
+Topics include simplifying and performing operations with radical expressions and rational exponents, solving radical equations, and determining the reasonableness of a solution.
 Upon completion, students should be able to find algebraic solutions to contextual problems with radical applications.